Daskiworks/ghwatch/README.md

 ###New GitHub notification detection
 * Configurable pooling interval
-* GitHub API limit saving pooling method used (with full check once a six hours on mobile and one hour on WiFi to prevent problems and allow widget decrease count when notification is read on another device) - **improved in 1.9**
+* GitHub API limit saving pooling method used (with full check once a six hours on mobile and one hour on WiFi to prevent problems and allow widget decrease count/android notification remove when notification is read on another device)
+* Preference to configure full update for all background checks to better detect notification reads on another device/web.
+Use may lead to a bit higher consumption of resources (network, battery, GitHub API limit). - **new in 1.13**

 ###Android notification
 * Android notification is fired when new unread GithHub notification is detected